Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Financial Technology, Real Estate Investing, and Property Management, Accounting and Tax, Finance

-As a landlord or real estate investor, managing a portfolio of rental properties brings unique complexities, especially when it comes to security deposits.
+As a landlord or real estate investor, managing multiple rental properties brings unique complexities, especially when it comes to security deposits.
 Mishandling these funds can lead to significant legal issues, financial penalties, and strained tenant relationships.
-This comprehensive guide will equip you with the knowledge and strategies to compliantly and efficiently manage multiple security deposits in 2025.

-Key takeaways:
+Key takeaways

 • Understand federal and state-specific security deposit laws, including 2025 updates like California's AB12.